PsyMem: Fine-grained psychological alignment and Explicit Memory Control for Advanced Role-Playing LLMs: Role Playing Training and Evaluation

 \subsection{Training}

 In this work, we transfer general LLMs to role-playing models via supervised fine-tuning.
 Role-playing presents a unique challenge for language models: maintaining both general capabilities and character-specific attributes simultaneously.
 This challenge exemplifies the fundamental tension in transfer learning between preserving general knowledge and specializing for domain-specific tasks.
-Traditional fine-tuning approaches \citep{kotha2024understanding} often suffer from catastrophic forgetting, where optimization for character fidelity compromises the model's general capabilities.
-Inspired by the Dual-stage Mixed Fine-tuning (DMT) \citep{dong2023abilities} method, we introduce a two-stage training strategy for role-playing, effectively balance character fidelity and the preservation of general language understanding capabilities, as illustrated in Figure \ref{Figure: sft-and-evaluation}b.
+Traditional fine-tuning approaches \citep{kotha2024understanding} often encounter a core multi-task conflict during optimization.
+In the context of role-playing tasks, this conflict arises from the attempt to optimize two fundamentally distinct objectives—namely, character profile alignment and memory adherence—within a unified framework.
+Inspired by the Dual-stage Mixed Fine-tuning (DMT) \citep{dong2023abilities} method, we introduce a two-stage training strategy for role-playing, effectively balancing the capabilities of character profile alignment and memory adherence.